dsc-courses/practice.dsc80.com/problems/sp23-final/sp23-final-q02.md

 # BEGIN SOLN
 **Answer:** False positive

-Since the email was classified by the spam detector as spam, it is "positive".
-However, since it was not actually spam, it's a "false" positive.
+For a spam detector, detetcted an email as Spam is equivalnet to assigning it as belonging to the positive class.
+Since the email was classified by the spam detector as spam, it is positive.
+However, since it was not actually spam, it is a false positive.

 # END SOLN